 In Washington in 2008, the G20 committed to fundamental reform of the global financial system.
 The objectives were to correct the fault lines that led to the global financial crisis and to build a safer, more resilient source of finance to serve better the needs of the real economy.
+At that and subsequent Summits, the G20 called on the FSB to develop and coordinate a comprehensive framework of reform.
 By reducing the risk of future financial crises and the consequences of financial instability, these reforms are an essential contribution to the G20's primary objective of strong, sustainable and balanced growth.

-This statement takes stock of the progress made and outlines the major outstanding issues.
+This letter takes stock of the progress over the past five years and outlines the major outstanding issues which demand the attention of Leaders.
 It makes three main points:

-- FSB members have made major progress correcting the fault lines that caused the crisis.
-We are building more resilient financial institutions and more robust markets through implementation of substantially strengthened international standards.
+FSB members have made major progress correcting the fault lines that caused the crisis.
+We are building more resilient financial institutions and more robust markets through substantially strengthened international standards.
 We are addressing the problem of too-big-to-fail.
-We are strengthening oversight and regulation of shadow banking, so that tightening regulation in one sector does not lead to risky activity migrating elsewhere.
-And we are building a framework for robust market-based finance so that markets will remain continuously open. - The job is not yet completed.
-It is crucial that authorities stay the course in implementing reforms in a consistent manner.
-More remains to be done to build the resilience of institutions and to complete three crucial areas of reform: ending too-big-to-fail; reforming shadow banking; and making derivatives markets safer. - The international community's response will ultimately dictate the openness of the global system and consequently the strength and sustainability of global growth.
-This response will determine whether the necessary institutions and co-operative cross-border mechanisms are built in order to realise fully the benefits of an open, integrated and global financial system.
+We are working to prevent regulatory arbitrage, so that tightening regulation in one sector or region does not lead to risky activity migrating elsewhere.
+And we are building a framework for robust market-based finance so that markets will remain continuously open.

+Our work is not yet completed.
+It is crucial that the G20 stay the course in implementing reforms in a consistent manner.
+More remains to be done to build the resilience of institutions.
+The G20 should also concentrate in particular on completion of three crucial areas of reform: ending too-big-to-fail; reforming shadow banking; and making derivatives markets safer.

+The G20's response will ultimately dictate the openness of the global system and consequently the strength and sustainability of global growth.
+Only the G20 can decide whether the necessary institutions and co-operative cross-border mechanisms are built in order to realise fully the benefits of an open, integrated and global financial system.
 Strong, sustainable and balanced growth will not ultimately be achievable without such a system.